bolazeal/shame-fire/README.md

 -   **State Management**: React Context & React Hook Form with Zod validation
 -   **Deployment**: Configured for standalone production builds on Firebase App Hosting.

-## Deployment & Setup

-To deploy this application and connect it to your Firebase project, you must configure your environment variables in Firebase App Hosting.
-Without these, the app will run in a "mock mode" with placeholder data and AI features will be disabled.
+## Running in Demo Mode vs. Live Mode

+By default, the application runs in **Demo Mode**, using mock data for all features.
+This allows for a full preview of the application without connecting to a live database.

+To connect the application to your own Firebase project (**Live Mode**), you need to set up your environment variables.

 ### Step 1: Find Your Firebase Credentials